Skip to main content

 13% of businesses have suffered a hacking breach, which poses a significant risk of breach to confidentiality and financial details.
 Hackers can use simple methods such as guessing passwords to break into systems or access otherwise hidden areas of websites that may contain client information or private staff areas.

 Another big threat comes from unsecured Wi-Fi, which gives hackers ample opportunity to inspect and compromise any data transferred via the network and then use it to their own ends.
 Shadow IT – whereby employees use their own unsecured devices and applications in the absence of officially sanctioned mobile and cloud technology – is another key area of risk.
+If your cloud capabilities are less than ideal, it’s common for employees to find their own workarounds, such as using consumer-grade apps like DropBox to store documents – a phenomenon known as shadow IT.
+Inefficiencies aside, this poses a real security risk in that you have no control over these applications or the way they are used.

 How to guard against this: